 We love our wild elk and are always looking for creative recipes that highlight the gamier nature of ground elk.
 This Paleo Elk Burger Bowl mixes flavors that enhance the elk and also feel fresh and light for summertime.

 The recipe calls for equal parts ground elk and grass-fed and grass-finished beef, but you could increase the elk ratio up to 100% if you have the supply and prefer the elk taste over beef.

 To maximize time, you’ll want to start with the sweet potato fries and grill the burgers while those fries are baking.
 You can prep the greens and other vegetables while both are cooking.

 The Elk burgers are formed by lightly folding the spices into the meat.
-You want to minimize the time spent mixing so that the burger maintain the appropriate texture.
+You want to minimize the time spent mixing so that the burger maintains the appropriate texture.